Timothy {Tim} Charles Chown

 He lived independently for many years working as a custodian and also as a groundskeeper at O. L. Championship Golf Course.
 He was a member of First Christian Church (Disciples of Christ).
 Tim joyfully overcame and abided many challenges in his life with his strong, gentle spirit all the way to the end.

-Memorial Services will be held at a later date.
-Memorial contributions may be made to the Chown-Himmel Special Education Scholarship at Western Illinois University or Special Olympics.
-Dodsworth-Piper-Wallen Funeral Home is in charge of arrangements.
-Please sign guestbook or leave condolences at www.dodsworthfh.com
+Memorial Services will be held at 11AM Saturday March 9, 2019 at the First Christian Church (Disciples of Christ) in Macomb, where visitation will be one hour prior to the service.
+Rev. Kelly Ingersoll will officiate.
+Cremation has been accorded.
+Burial of ashes will be in Oakwood Cemetery.
+Memorial Contributions may be made to the Chown-Himmel Special Education Scholarship at Western Illinois University or Special Olympics.

 Timothy {Tim} Charles Chown